I love Austin, Texas born Torchy’s Tacos! Since Torchy’s unveiling in Denver they have become my go-to spot for quick “DAMN GOOD” tacos!

-I love Torchy’s juicy tender pork carnitas.
+I heart Torchy’s juicy tender pork carnitas.
 I actually think it’s one of the best meats they offer.
 Regardless, this taco is missing that vavavoom factor.
 They suggest having it on corn tortillas, which is a mistake.
 The tortilla falls apart and is dry.
 I’d switch it up and get this on flour.
 Torchy’s makes a few tweaks to this taco design on their secret menu, which really catapults its sister taco up the ranks.
 Get that taco!

-25. Mad Cow
+24. Mad Cow

-This is a solid vegetarian taco.
+A solid vegetarian taco.
 Breaded and lightly fried avocados that are crisp on the outside and creamy on the inside.
 Normally served on corn tortillas.
 If you’ve read this far you get the gist that I’m not a huge fan of Torchy’s corn tortillas.
 You can always change up your tortillas preference when you order, which I would.
 What makes this taco sing is the drizzle of poblano sauce.
 I could put that dressing on everything!

 I’m at a crossroads.
 Some of you may like the tender aggressively smoky beef brisket.
 Topped with grilled onion, pickled green jalapenos, chopped cilantro, creamy avocado, and soft shredded jack cheese.
 I’m partial to this taco on flour instead of the corn tortilla suggested.
 They have a secret menu brother taco “The Matador” where the fillings and sauces just work better.
 Keep reading to find where that taco ranks.

-The marinated beef has great flavor, but can be a little chewy.
+The marinated beef has great flavor, but can be chewy.
 The grilled veggies add crunch.
 What’s surprising is this taco doesn’t come all dressed up with sour cream, guacamole, or an avocado slice.
 I’d definitely think about adding one of those toppings to complete this fajita.